 sciences or education, and long-term scientific and professional

-two-year period.
+- Budget—An estimated budget covering the Scholar's program over the two-year period.
 A simple balance sheet should include:

 - An estimated yearly income from all sources including the budget of the

-institution or outside agencies.
+institution or outside agencies

-- Estimated expenditures for salary, travel and other expenses.
+- Estimated expenditures for salary, travel, and other expenses

 Conditions and Responsibilities

-Title and rank: The title “ARRS Scholar”, if used, should only supplement the scholar's regular faculty title and rank.
+Title and Rank: The title “ARRS Scholar”, if used, should only supplement the Scholar's regular faculty title and rank.

 Limitations and Terminations